davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

       - Note that the second parameter of `lstat(..)` accepts an *output parameter* (remember what those are from the previous assignment?), where it will store a `struct` with the file/directory's information.
       - One of the fields in the output struct is a `mode_t st_mode`.
 You can run the following tests on this field to check if the file that you `lstat(..)`ed is a *regular file* or a *directory* using `S_ISREG(mode_t m)` and `S_ISDIR(mode_t m)` functions respectively.
 As mentioned earlier, you should ignore all other types of files.

-4. Other header files you may want to look into before getting started on this assignment:
+5. Other header files you may want to look into before getting started on this assignment:
     - [dirent.h](https://pubs.opengroup.org/onlinepubs/7908799/xsh/dirent.h.html) for `DIR` type for representing a directory stream.
 This is to be used in conjunction with `opendir()` system call.
     - [sys/types.h](https://pubs.opengroup.org/onlinepubs/009695399/basedefs/sys/types.h.html) for `mode_t`.

-5.  **Output formatting:** The names of *directories* must be followed with the suffix `"/ (directory)"`.
+6.  **Output formatting:** The names of *directories* must be followed with the suffix `"/ (directory)"`.
 Names of *regular files* must be followed by the suffix `"(nnn bytes)"` where `nnn` is the number of bytes occupied by that file.
 If a file or directory is found within a subdirectory, its name must be indented by four spaces to signify that it is enclosed within the above directory.
     - Luckily, the listing does not needed to sorted in any particular order.

+7. Although the `.git/` directory exists (as it did in my sample output), it still may be wise to create your own "test-dummy" directory structure so that you test your program.

 #### Grading